celinefatimamendoza/ECE2112_PA4/README.md

 **README file Version History**
-*September 12, 2026* - Published the repository (included files: 1 .csv, 1 .ipynb, and README.md).
+*September 12, 2026* - Published the repository and inserted some content into the README file.